ZipZapCraftShack/TCM_JTD/docs/_ChoosingACuttingTool/ChoosingACuttingTool_ToolMaterial.md

     - **Nickel Alloys:** Alloys like Inconel are extremely hard to machine due to their high work-hardening rates and high-temperature resilience.
 Cobalt endmills are effective for these materials due to their enhanced heat and wear resistance.
     - **Cast Irons:** While HSS can also be used for cast irons, cobalt endmills offer longer tool life and improved performance due to their toughness, especially with more abrasive cast irons or those with higher hardness levels.

-## Powdered Metal (PM)
+## Powdered Metal (HSS-PM)

-Powdered Metal Endmills are made from powdered metals that are pressed and sintered to form the tool.
-They generally consist of high-speed steel (HSS) materials with additional elements such as cobalt or vanadium to enhance performance.
+HSS Powdered Metal Endmills are made from powdered metals that are pressed and sintered to form the tool.
+They generally consist of HSS with additional elements such as cobalt or vanadium to enhance performance.
 They are particularly valuable for applications involving variable cutting loads and for machining tool steels and hardened steels.

 ### Advantages